“Love finds you when you least expect it!”

 He’s been so patient; he listens to me rant about missing home and consoles me after.
 We’ve found a nice tea spot by the beach where we go most evenings.
-And when we’re enjoying a gorgeous sunset and a balmy breeze amidst the palm trees, I know for sure that love happens when you least expect it!”
+When we’re enjoying a gorgeous sunset and a balmy breeze amidst the palm trees, I know for sure that love happens when you least expect it!”

 Humans of Bombay is here to bring you ordinary people’s extraordinary stories.
 We hope the story of these two in love made you smile and gave you all the feels.
 If you’d like to read more such stories, check out our book and dive into the diverse tales of Bombay.